-- understands The Nature And Scope Of Physics, The Principles Of Curriculum Construction And Organization Of Subject Matter, Psychology Of Learning Physics - The Special Qualities Of A Good Physics Teacher, Acquire Those Qualities And To Evaluate Himself Or Herself - applies the knowledge in Interaction Of Analysis in teaching and Teaching Strategies in actual class room situation - develops skill in Effective Communication - develops interest in knowing Dynamic Methods Of Teaching Physics. - develops scientific/positive attitude towards the teaching and learning. - appreciates the contribution of the subjects to the teaching and learning.
+- acquires knowledge of the aims and objectives of physics - understands the nature and scope of physics, the principles of curriculum construction and organization of subject matter, psychology of learning physics - the special qualities of a good physics teacher, acquire those qualities and to evaluate himself or herself - applies the knowledge in interaction of analysis in teaching and teaching strategies in actual class room situation - develops skill in effective communication - develops interest in knowing dynamic methods of teaching physics. - develops scientific/positive attitude towards the teaching and learning. - appreciates the contribution of the subjects to the teaching and learning.

-Physics Subject Matter Specified In Standard XI To XII In Physics Syllabus By Tamilnadu Government From Time To Time Respectively.
+Physics Subject Matter prescribed for In Standard XI and XII by the Tamilnadu Government from time to time.

-Nature Of Physics - History Of Physics - Contribution Of Indian Scientists Science, Scope Of Physics.
-Correlation Of Physics With Different Subjects
+Nature of Physics - History of Physics - Contribution of Indian Scientists Science, Scope of Physics.
+Correlation of Physics with Different Subjects.

-Unit 3: Aims And Values Of Teaching Physics
+Unit-III: Aims and Values of Teaching Physics

-Important Aims of Teaching Physics, Higher Secondary Level -Values Of Physics-Intellectual, Practical, Preparatory, Moral, Cultural, Rational And Aesthetic
+Important Aims of Teaching Physics, Higher Secondary Level - Values of Physics - Intellectual, Practical, Preparatory, Moral, Cultural, Rational and Aesthetic.

-Unit 4: Objectives Of Teaching Physics
+Unit-IV: Objectives of Teaching Physics

-- A. General And Specific Objectives Of Teaching Physics - B. Bloom's Taxonomy Of Educational Objectives (Cognitive, Affective And Psychomotor Domains) - C. Objectives Of Teaching Physics At Different Levels-Primary, Secondary, Higher Secondary.
+- A. General and Specific Objectives of Teaching Physics. - B. Bloom's Taxonomy of Educational Objectives (Cognitive, Affective and Psychomotor Domains). - C. Objectives of Teaching Physics at Different Levels Primary, Secondary, Higher Secondary.

-Recent Trends in Curriculum Development -Student -Subject And Environment Oriented Approaches-Curriculum Development And Improvement Practices In India
+Recent Trends in Curriculum Development - Student - Subject and Environment Oriented Approaches - Curriculum Development and Improvement Practices in India.

-Unit 6: Psychological Basis Of Teaching Physics
+Unit-VI: Psychological Basis Of Teaching Physics

-Psychology Of Learning Physics - Gagne's Types of Learning, the Ideas of Piaget and Psychological Aspects- Models of Teaching - Significance of Models - Components.
-Models Developed by Bruner, Ausubal and

-Suchman- Advantages and Disadvantages- DEWEY'S Contribution-Dalton Plan
+Psychology of Learning Physics - Gagne's Types of Learning, the Ideas of Piaget and Psychological aspects - Models of Teaching - Significance of Models - Components.
+Models Developed by Bruner, Ausubal and Suchman - Advantages and Disadvantages - DEWEY'S Contribution - Dalton Plan.

-Unit 7: Physics Text Book
+Unit-VII: Physics Text Book

 Text Book - Characteristics - Appropriate Use of It - Uses of Text Book - Importance of Text Book - Difference between work books and text books.
-Unit 8: Classroom Climate

-Class Room Climate-Authoritarian - Laize Faire and Democratic Climates- Borich three types of classroom climate competitive, cooperative and individualistic types - Components of classroom management, 1.
-Management of the Physical Environment 2.
+Class Room Climate - Authoritarian - Laize Faire and Democratic Climates - Borich three types of classroom climate competitive, cooperative and individualistic types - Components of classroom management, 1.Management of the Physical Environment 2.
 Management of learning 3.
 Management of classroom rules 4.
-Management of the Discipline- Strategies of classroom management
+Management of the Discipline - Strategies of classroom management.

-Principles of communication-Modes of communication- classroom communication- Communication And Interaction- FIAS - Coding And Analysis - Effects Of Analysis - Professional Self - Development - Teaching Strategies-Guided Discovery, Exposition, Discovery Learning, Investigation-Think Aloud
+Principles of communication - Modes of communication - classroom communication - Communicationand Interaction - FIAS - Coding and Analysis - Effects of Analysis - Professional Self - Development - Teaching Strategies - Guided Discovery, Exposition, Discovery Learning, Investigation - Think Aloud.